-In considering the objections a further 222 related to sites promoted through the Promoting Development Locations and Infrastructure policy while a further 62 sought the inclusion of additional sites under that Policy.
-There were 29 objections related to the Protecting Assets and Development Constraints policy with a further 45 objections suggesting further sites should be included under that policy.
+In considering the objections, 222 related to sites promoted through the Promoting Development Locations and Infrastructure policy while 62 sought the inclusion of additional sites under that policy.
+There were 29 objections related to the Protecting Assets and Development Constraints policy with 45 objections suggesting additional sites should be included under that policy.

-The remaining 164 objections related to the strategy or principal policies of the plan, of which 63 related to the proposed Green Belt and 20 to the Proposed Countryside in each instance either seeking for sites to be redesignated from or to these character areas.
-The remaining 81 objections related to other matters of Strategy or principal policy and requested clarification or modification of the policy or its associated guidance.
+164 objections related to the strategy or principal policies of the plan, of which 63 related to the proposed Green Belt and 20 to the Proposed Countryside, in each instance either seeking for sites to be redesignated from or to these character areas.
+The remaining 81 objections related to other matters of strategy or principal policy and requested clarification or modification of the policy or its associated guidance.
 Of these 35 were received from the Government or Key Agencies.

-The immediate consideration following this analysis was whether these objections were substantive and could be accommodated through the Examination process or a Modified Plan.
+The immediate consideration following this analysis was whether these objections were substantive and could be accommodated through the Examination process or a Modified Proposed Plan.
 The intention had been to proceed to Examination but events outwith the control of the Council resulted in a decision to proceed to a Modified Proposed Plan and accommodate acceptable changes therein.